 Who reviews my disclosure?

-Reports of financial or other outside interests are reviewed by the Office of the Vice President for Research & Economic Development (VPRED) through the Research Advisory Board Conflict of Interest subcommittee.
-Screening will be conducted by the Research Integrity Office.
+Reports of financial or other outside interests are reviewed by the Office of the Research Integrity (ORI) through an assembled Conflict of Interest Subcommittee designated by the Associate Vice Provost for Research.
+Screening will be conducted by the Office of Research Integrity.

-1. The Research Advisory Board Conflict of Interest Committee will be composed of an ad hoc subcommittee of the Research Advisory Board.
-The board members will be drawn from the Associate Deans for Research (or equivalent) within each of the academic colleges or 1-2 faculty members representing research interests within that college and related Ex Officio members.
+1. The Conflict of Interest Subcommittee will be composed of an ad hoc subcommittee designated by the Office of Research Integrity under the guidance of the Associate Vice President for Research.
+Members may be drawn from the Intellectual Property Committee, Research Council, the Associate Deans for Research (or equivalent) within each of the academic colleges or 1-2 faculty members representing research interests within that college and related Ex Officio members.

 2. A committee member will be recused from discussion and voting on a particular case if the committee member has a compelling personal interest in the case or a financial or other interest in the entity involved in the case under consideration.

-3. Upon review of the relevant materials, the Research Advisory Board Conflict of Interest Committee will make a determination whether:
+3. Upon review of the relevant materials, the Conflict of Interest Subcommittee will make a determination whether:

 a) the reported relationship represents a conflict of interest; and, if so whether